 Lost/damaged baggage: $3,000 per passenger, but only $500 per passenger for jewelry, watches, cameras, video recorders and other electronic equipment (same as the Reserve)

 Trip delay reimbursement: up to $500 per ticket if you’re delayed more than 12 hours or require an overnight stay (6 more hours than the Reserve)

 Trip cancellation and interruption protection: up to $10,000 per trip for your prepaid, non-refundable travel expenses (half of the Reserve)

 Medical evacuation benefit: not available

-Those two are the best cards for travelers due to the comprehensive benefits they offer across the board.
-If you’re a frequent traveler, like us, the benefits of the Reserve are well worth the additional fee.
+These are the two best cards for travelers for the benefits across the board.
+If you are a frequent traveler, the benefits of the Reserve are worth the additional fee.